TheTalentCat/website/_posts/2018/September/2018-09-24-Enter-Stage-Right.md

 I am not a recruiter.
 But I know the world of recruitment.
 I am not a job seeker.
 But I know the world of job seeking.

 I am your friend who walks on the fence.
-My home lies betwixt two worlds.
-I am your secret connection to the whispers on the other side.
+My home lies betwixt two planes of existence.
+I am your secret channel to the whispers on the other side.

 I am a talent cat.